qtumproject/lightning-demo/README.md

 Some advanced parameters can be changed with java environment variables.
 Most users won't need this and can skip this section.

-:warning: Using separate `datadir` is mandatory if you want to run **several instances of lightning** on the same machine.
+:warning: Using separate `datadir` is mandatory if you want to run **several instances of Qtum Eclair** on the same machine.
 You will also have to change ports in `eclair.conf` (see above).

 name                  | description                                | default value
 ----------------------|--------------------------------------------|--------------